 It just isn’t Christmas without Macaulay Culkin repeatedly getting the better of the Wet Bandits.
 Or Will Ferrell, in full elf costume, slugging back a two-litre bottle of Coke.
 Others can’t do without seeing A Christmas Carol in black and white with the scratchy sound.
-There are the animated specials; we don’t tire of Boris Karloff as the Grinch, or watching the stop-motion magic of Rudolph the Red Nosed Reindeer.
+Then there are the animated specials; we don’t tire of Boris Karloff as the Grinch, or watching the stop-motion magic of Rudolph the Red Nosed Reindeer.

 But why do we just keep going back, year after year?